 It was so filling in fact that there was no room for dessert at the restaurant, but the Cheesecake Chimichanga ($5.95) and the Homemade Flan ($3.95) made their way home in a doggie bag.
 Both were sweet without being overly so, and while they were both fantastic, the personal favorite was the Cheesecake Chimichanga.
 There was soft decadent cream inside and a sugary crunch on the outside.
 It was absolutely worth savoring every bite.

 The Blue Moon Mexican Cafe constantly has specials going on throughout the year, so make sure to check out their website here for all the latest.

 So is the Blue Moon Mexican Cafe recommended for Cinco de Mayo, Mardi Gras, or any other day throughout the year?
 Absolutely.
 They offer a fun atmosphere, great music, good food, fabulous drink specials, and a pleasant staff.

 Englewood, NJ 07631

 Disclaimer: The food reviewed in this article was generously provided by Blue Moon Mexican Cafe.
-However, the opinions are my own and are fair and accurate based on my own experiences.Reprint of the photographs included in this review is not permitted without my express and written consent.
+However, the opinions are my own and are fair and accurate based on my own experiences.
+Results and opinions may not be the same for everyone.